pskl/pskl.github.io/_posts/2010-10-10-artificial_intelligence.markdown

 published: true
 listed: false
 image: /assets/pictures/ai2.png
-permalink: /blog/ai-progress
+permalink: /blog/artificial-intelligence
 categories: blog ai
 ---
-In 2015 when Google released [Deepdream](https://en.wikipedia.org/wiki/DeepDream) the idea of machine creativity captivated my mind for a short while then faded.
+In 2015 when Google released [Deepdream](https://en.wikipedia.org/wiki/DeepDream) the idea of machine creativity captivated my mind for a short while, I tried to run the code but it was very impractical and my interest waned.
 Later on I read [Superintelligence by Nick Bostrom](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies) (in 2016) and ever since I've always been fascinated by the idea that the age of machines would soon be upon us.
-The concept and the myth of the Singularity is scary, grandiose, ethereal and a fertile ground for science (and personal) fiction.
+The concept and the myth of the [Technological Singularity](https://en.wikipedia.org/wiki/Technological_singularity) is scary, grandiose, ethereal and a fertile ground for science (and personal) fiction.
 Since then progress was relatively slow but it seems that we are currently approaching an inflection point, this area of interest dear to me has become so prolific and fast-paced that I feel the need to start taking notes to declutter a bit my mental map. __Paradigm shit after paradigm shift the giant leaps peculiarly keep coming!__

 <img class='post-image' alt="the spirit of transhumanism, painting by James Gurney" src="https://raw.githubusercontent.com/pskl/pskl.github.io/master/assets/pictures/ai1.png">